 CNH Industrial (CNHI) Receives a Buy from Kepler Capital

-Kepler Capital analyst Thomas Besson maintained a Buy rating on CNH Industrial (CNHI) yesterday and set a price target of $11.50.
-The company’s shares closed last Monday at $9.48.
+Kepler Capital analyst Thomas Besson maintained a Buy rating on CNH Industrial (CNHI) on March 6 and set a price target of $11.50.
+The company’s shares closed last Monday at $8.14, close to its 52-week low of $8.13.

 See today’s analyst top recommended stocks >>